-pe and Characteristics of tential Impacts Comment for the purposes of the Environmental Impact Assessment Directive by or under any other enactment, and h) the possibility of effectively reducing the impact.
+Type and Characteristics of Potential Impacts Comment h) the possibility of effectively reducing the impact.
 Any potential impacts will be temporary or short-term associated with the normal construction and / or early operation stage of a proposed residential development on an infill site.
 Such potential impacts may be appropriately mitigated through standard construction best practice and control of working hours.
 No likelihood of significant environmental effects arises